-Anyone who would like to be selected as a test subject by TestingTime AG (TestingTime) must first register on the TestingTime website.
-After registering, the test subject will be entered in the TestingTime database.
+Anyone who would like to be selected as a test user by TestingTime AG (TestingTime) must first register on the TestingTime website.
+After registering, the test user will be entered in the TestingTime database.
 TestingTime offers registered participants the opportunity to participate in user and market research studies conducted by customers of TestingTime.
-Registration as a test subject is free and voluntary.
-Registration in the database as a test subject can be terminated at any time at no charge.
+Registration as a test user is free and voluntary.
+Registration in the database as a test user can be terminated at any time at no charge.

-Test subjects must be at least 18 years of age.
-After registering, test subjects will receive an email to verify their email address.
+Test users must be at least 18 years of age.
+After registering, test users will receive an email to verify their email address.

 2. Provision of personal data after registration

-After registration and declaration of consent related to data protection, the test subject is able to collect all personalized data in every email invitation to the participation in a TestingTime study.
+After registration and declaration of consent related to data protection, the test user is able to collect all personalised data in every email invitation to the participation in a TestingTime study.

 3. Product study procedure, invitation to product studies

-Depending on the personal data that the test subject has provided about him/herself, he/she may be selected for a customer study by TestingTime.
-If the test subject is considered for a particular study, TestingTime will contact him/her directly and invite him/her to participate in the customer’s study.
-The test subject shall have no claim to be invited to participate in a particular test.
+Depending on the personal data that the test user has provided about him/herself, he/she may be selected for a customer study by TestingTime.
+If the test user is considered for a particular study, TestingTime will contact him/her directly and invite him/her to participate in the customer’s study.
+The test usere shall have no claim to be invited to participate in a particular test.

-If a test subject agrees to participate in a product study but does not do so, TestingTime reserves the right to block the test subject.
+If a test users agrees to participate in a product study but does not do so, TestingTime reserves the right to block the test user.

 4. Other personal data

-If a customer asks for a specific product study on the basis of personal data that is not yet saved in the TestingTime database, TestingTime will ask for the missing information from the test subject via an email request.
-A response to the request by the test subject is optional.
+If a customer asks for a specific product study on the basis of personal data that is not yet saved in the TestingTime database, TestingTime will ask for the missing information from the test user via an email request.
+A response to the request by the test user is optional.

-If the missing personal data is sensitive personal data, pursuant to Sec.
-3, para.
-9 BDSG, TestingTime will obtain an additional declaration of consent from the test subject.
+If the missing personal data is sensitive personal data, pursuant to Section 9 EU-GDPR, TestingTime will obtain an additional declaration of consent from the test user.

 5. Fixed fee

-The test subject shall receive a fixed fee for his/her participation in the studies, which shall be communicated by TestingTime upon agreement to participate in the relevant study.
-The test subject shall receive the fixed fee within 5 to 10 working days after participation in the study.
-Test subjects must determine whether the fixed fee needs to be declared on their private income tax return.
+The test user shall receive a fixed fee for his/her participation in the studies, which shall be communicated by TestingTime upon agreement to participate in the relevant study.
+The test user shall receive the fixed fee within 5 to 10 working days after participation in the study.
+Test users must determine whether the fixed fee needs to be declared on their private income tax return.
 The test user explicitly forgoes submitting the marginal employment earnings to the Swiss employment insurances (AHV / IV / EO and ALV).

 6. Passing on user data to customers of TestingTime

-If a test subject is selected for a study and confirms his/her registration for the study, TestingTime will forward the profile information he/she saved during registration (without revealing his/her last name) as well as some personal information (“screening”) related to the study.
+If a test user is selected for a study and confirms his/her registration for the study, TestingTime will forward the profile information he/she saved during registration as well as some personal information (“screening”) related to the study.
 Never will personal information be passed on to third parties, which are not required for the study.

 6. Responsibility and liability for product studies

-TestingTime shall be liable to the test subject in the event of
+TestingTime shall be liable to the test user in the event of

 - intent or gross negligence